fmidev/ml-oceanids/README-OCEANIDS.md

 ## Training the model

+These scripts use config files `harbors_config.json` and `training_data_config.json` where latter defines the column headers for predictors used in training the model.
+Also, KFold run creates location-specific config files for best train/validation dataset split (by years) and Optuna run creates location-specific config files for hyperparameters.

+To perform the K-Fold cross-validation (split input dataset to optimal training and testing sets by years), run `xgb-fit-KFold-era5-oceanids.py`.
+Result is printed to terminal.
+Example usage: `python xgb-fit-KFold-era5-oceanids.py Vuosaari`.

 To perform the Optuna hyperparameter tuning (https://optuna.org/), run `xgb-fit-optuna-era5-oceanids.py`.
 Check the results on your Optuna Dashboard view.

 To train the model with tuned hyperparameters, run `xgb-fit-era5-oceanids.py`.
 The fitted model is saved as a json file and relevant information is written to a log file, including RMSE/MAE.

-To perform the K-Fold cross-validation (split input dataset to optimal training and testing sets by years), run `xgb-fit-KFold-era5-oceanids.py`.

 <!--To create the cross-correlation matrix and correlation bar chart figures, run `cross-correlation-swi2.py`.-->